Volume (computing): Unix-like systems

-In Unix-like operating systems, volumes other than the boot volume have a mount-point somewhere within the filesystem, represented by a path.
-Logically, the directory tree stored on the volume is grafted in at the mountpoint.
-By convention, mount-points will often be placed in a directory called '/mnt', though '/media' and other terms are sometimes used.

-To use a given path as a mount-point for another volume, a directory (sometimes called a "folder") must exist there.
+A volume other than the boot volume has a mount point somewhere within the filesystem, represented by a path.
+Logically, the directory tree stored on the volume is grafted in at the mount point.
+By convention, mount points are often placed in a directory called /mnt, though /media and other paths are also common.
+For example, if a CD-ROM drive containing a text file called info.txt is mounted at /mnt/iso9660, the text file would be accessible at path /mnt/iso9660/info.txt.
+To use a path as a mount point, a directory must exist at that path.